 Even so, a police report which goes against you may weigh heavily with an insurance adjuster, who may try to deny or underpay your claim.

-Can you sue an insurance company without a lawyer?
+Can you sue an insurance company without a car accident lawyer?

 “You could,” says attorney Bill Adler, “but it’s not a good idea.
 I don’t think a layman would know the rules of evidence, and I’d strongly advise against it.”